umerahmedbaig7/Robot-Modeling-and-Identification/Lab_1/README.md

 #### `forward_kinematics_with_frames(joint_angles, a, d, alpha) → list[np.ndarray]`

 An extended variant of `forward_kinematics` that, instead of returning only the final end-effector pose, returns **all intermediate 4×4 transformation matrices** — one for the base frame and one for each joint frame up to and including the end-effector.
-This provides the spatial coordinates of every joint origin, which are required for visualisation.
+This provides the spatial coordinates of every joint origin, which are required for visualization.

 | Argument       | Type            | Description                                      |
 |----------------|-----------------|--------------------------------------------------|